The Most Famous Will Disputes in England and Wales

 Goss sued Michael’s benefitting family members and Christopher Organ, Michael’s representative and now co-executive of his estate, under the Inheritance (Provisions for Family and Dependents) Act 1975.

 Goss argued that he had stopped work to support George during their 13-year relationship – and had been financially supported by the singer up until his death.
-He was, therefore, financially dependent on George and entitled to claim from the estate.
+He was, therefore, financially dependent on George and entitled to claim for reasonable financial provision from the estate.

 In 2021, four-and-a-half years after George’s death, Goss reached a settlement with the executors of the estate.
 A judge ruled that the exact terms were to be kept confidential.